-28 As defined in section 6 of Part 1 of Schedule 1 to the SFO.
+&lt;sup>29 As defined in section 6 of Part 1 of Schedule 1 to the SFO.

-29 This is subject to the SFC's sole discretion to require additional information and/or documents to be submitted in support of the application.
+&lt;sup>30 This is subject to the SFC's sole discretion to require additional information and/or documents to be submitted in support of the application.

-All applications, notifications and annual returns by individual applicants and licensees should from 1 January 2022 be submitted via WINGS-LIC (or the SFC Online Portal between 1 February 2017 and 31 December 2021).
+&lt;sup>31 All applications, notifications and annual returns by individual applicants and licensees should from 1 January 2022 be submitted via WINGS-LIC (or the SFC Online Portal between 1 February 2017 and 31 December 2021).
 Starting from 1 January 2022, applications, notification and annual returns by corporate applicants or intermediaries should also be submitted via WINGS.